 The court ruling in favor of New Jersey paved the way for states to legalize sports gambling.

 Shortly after the ruling, Governor Phil Murphy signed into law a bill legalizing sports betting in New Jersey.
-It will be the first state following the Supreme Court’s ruling to allow both casino-based and online sports betting.
+With NJ online sports betting, New Jersey is the first state following the Supreme Court’s ruling to allow both casino-based and online sports betting.

 To keep updated on online sports betting in New Jersey, sign up for our email list: